LesleyLai/blog/contents/blog/judgements_and_inference_rules/en.md

 Of course, all errors are my own, and please contact me for anything wrong.

 A lot of the mathematical concepts in the programming language field comes from the branch of [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus).
-And This first post focuses on the formal language of *Abstract Syntax*, *Judgements*, and *Inference Rules*.
+And This first post focuses on the formal language of *Judgements*, and *Inference Rules*.

 ## Judgements